Places To Stay Near The Giants Causeway

 There is accommodation for every budget, from boutique guesthouses with panorama and luxury hotels to rustically styled glamping and campsites.

 The Causeway Coastal route in Northern Ireland offers an abundance of exciting things to do, historical sites, geological wonders such as the Giant’s Causeway – UNESCO World Heritage Site, cosying cafés, vibrant bars and mouthwatering restaurants.
+This magnificent coastal experience features dramatic cliffs and the wild North Atlantic Ocean.
 You could easily spend days exploring every nook and cranny along this beautiful coast.

 But if you’re short on time, why not make the most of the weekends?
 With plenty of accommodation options to choose from, you’ll find yourself spoilt for choice.
-So whether you fancy glamping under canvas or staying in luxury lodges, you can guarantee you’ll get the best deal along this stunning coastal route.
+So whether you fancy glamping under canvas or staying in a luxury lodge hotel, you can guarantee you’ll get the best deal along this stunning coastal route.

 Here are our favourite places to stay near the Giant’s Causeway: